Pilot Lighting

 What should I do if my gas cooktop flame is orange and not blue?

-The flames from the burners on your gas cooktop should always be blue as this indicates your cooktop is working efficiently.
-If the flame turns orange or yellow and stays this colour for longer than a few minutes, you need to get it looked as, not only will your cooktop not be operating efficiently, it might also pose a risk.
-We’ve compiled a guide to help you spot the warning signs and get the problem fixed, as well as tips to maintain your gas cooktop to avoid flame discolouration in the future.
+The flames from the burners on your gas cooktop should always be blue, this indicates your cooktop is working efficiently.
+If the flame turns orange or yellow and stays this color for longer than a few minutes, you need to get it inspected.
+Your gas cooktop may not be operating efficiently and might also pose a risk.
+We’ve compiled a guide to help you spot the warning signs and get the problem fixed, as well as tips to maintain your gas cooktop to avoid flame discoloration in the future.

 Causes